asiask97/team1-sept-2022/README.md

 1. Search in the Add-ons search box for Heroku Postgres.
 1. Select the Heroku Postgres Add on from the results list and accept the hobby level tier.
 1. Click on the settings tab and go to the hidden variables section.
-1. Here you can add your SECRET_KEY variable which is hidden within the env.py in your Django project.
+1. Here you can add your SECRET_KEY variable which is hidden within the env.py in your Falsk project.
 It is a good idea to generate a new secret key rather than using the default one.
 1. Make a note of the DATABASE_URL so that you can use it in your own env.py to connect directly to the Heroku databse during development.
-1. You can also add a key for static storage such as Cloudinary or S3.
 1. Click the Deploy tab in Heroku.
 1. Connect your project to your Github Repository and select automatic deployment.
 This will deploy your project after every time you push your changes to Github.
-1. For an e-commerce project such as this, you will need to use Stripe or another payment provider.
-1. Once you sign up with a payment provider, add their API keys to the secret variables section on Heroku and in your own env.py file.

 ## Local Deployment